‘Damning’ report finds 50,000 spare seats on State-funded bus services

 He also noted that costs were rising due in particular to an increase in eligible children with special needs who often require specialised transport.

-The number of children with special needs requiring transport has risen from 3,500 to more than 9,200 over the past four years, with costs rising from €64 million to €92 million.
+The number of children with special needs requiring transport has risen from by 3,500 to more than 12,700 over the past four years, with costs rising from €64 million to €92 million.

 While special needs children account for 10 per cent of children using school transport, they account for about 50 per cent of the cost.

-Note: * This article has been amended to correct a factual error